VeikkaH/hupanen-veikka-cocktail-project/README.md

 Name: Veikka Hupanen

-Topic: Web program to search for different cocktails and sort through them, using "The Cocktail DB".
+Topic: Web program to search for different cocktails using "The Cocktail DB".
-       Features include the ability to search for all cocktails, showing the pictures of said coctails, sort by ingredients, alcoholic or non-alcoholic etc.
+       Features includes the ability to search for cocktails by name, showing the pictures of said coctails with details page for extra information.

 Database link: https://www.thecocktaildb.com